-Hot-relocation is turned on as long as vxrelocd is running.
-You leave hot-relocation turned on so that you can take advantage of this feature if a failure occurs.
-However, if you choose to disable this feature (perhaps because you do not want the free space on some of your disks to be used for relocation), prevent vxrelocd from starting at system startup time.
+Hot-relocation is turned on as long as the vxrelocd process is running.
+You should normally leave hot-relocation turned on so that you can take advantage of this feature if a failure occurs.
+However, if you choose to disable hot-relocation (perhaps because you do not want the free space on your disks to be used for relocation), you can prevent vxrelocd from starting at system startup time by editing the startup file that invokes vxrelocd: /lib/svc/method/vxvm-recover in Solaris 10, or /etc/init.d/vxvm-recover in previous releases of the Solaris OS.